nearform/titus/docs/contributing/README.md

 npm install  -g docsify-cli
 ```

-Next, in the root folder, run the cli, and thus the docs,
+Next in the root folder run the docsify cli:

 ```sh
 docsify serve docs
 ```

-Which will produce,
+Which will produce:

 ```sh
 Serving /path/to/your/repo/titus-noise/docs now.